 These rules apply to tax credits in general:

 - Credits must be used in the year they are earned, as much as possible based on your tax liability.

 - Credits can generally be applied in any order the taxpayer chooses.
 However, there are some credits (for example, the Research Expenses Credit) that limit the credit to the remaining tax liability after all other credits have been applied.

 - Credits that may be claimed against both Corporate Income Tax and Corporate License Fees may be used against either or both in the same year.

 - No credit may be used more than once.

-- A taxpayer may file an amended tax return for a year that is out of statute in order to claim a credit that can be carried forward to one or more open years.
+- A taxpayer may file an amended tax return for a year that is out of statute to claim a credit that can be carried forward one or more open years.
 The credits carried forward must be reduced by the amount that could have been used in the years out of statute.

 specific form or application used to claim the credit.